aspose-words/Aspose.Words-Documentation/en/net/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/working-with-charts/_index.md

  - A value of the [Color](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.color?view=net-6.0) type.

 During runtime, expressions declared within `pointColor` tags are evaluated and corresponding chart series points are colored accordingly.
 The `pointColor` tags are removed then.

+**Note –** Dynamic coloring of individual chart series points is not supported for histogram and box & whisker charts, and only partially supported for treemap and sunburst charts – It works only for leaves.

 Consider the following example.
 Assume that you have the `ColoredItem` class defined in your application as follows.